yugienter/You-Dont-Know-JS/up & going/ch2.md

 typeof a;				// "boolean"

 a = null;
-typeof a;				// "object" -- weird, bug
+typeof a;				// "object" -- weird, bug (kỳ quặc, lỗi)

 a = undefined;
 typeof a;				// "undefined"